DuyLinh-Data/Data-Portfolio/README_GITHUB_PROFILE.md

-# 👋 Hi, I'm Antoni Nguyen
+# 👋 Hi, I'm Antoni Nguyễn Duy Linh

 I'm a Data Analyst passionate about turning raw data into actionable insights using Python, visualization, and machine learning.
 This GitHub is where I share my personal projects, learning progress, and data-driven experiments.